clkride/Address_Risk_Detection_Models/README.md

 Model Code be found @ [LOF.ipynb](https://github.com/clkride/Address_Risk_Detection_Models/blob/main/model/lof_anomaly_detection.ipynb)

+**Model Description**: By comparing the local density of a sample to the local densities of its neighbors, one can identify samples that have a substantially lower density than their neighbors.
+These are considered outliers.

 Steps -
 1. **Data Preparation**: Feature Engineering and Data Transformation of Categorical and Numerical Attributes
 2. **Feature Selection**: Select features that are relevant for detecting anomalies